saturniesm/freecodecamp-responsive-web-design/readme.md

-# Finals Project in FCC Responsive Web Design
+# Final Projects in FCC Responsive Web Design

 Hi, this repo consist of the final projects in FCC responsive web design.
 These challenge test and improve html and css skill.